 In June 2017, Apple added the Rule 4.2.6 in its publishing guidelines for the App Store.
 The claimed purpose at that time was to clean-up the store, removing clone apps, spam apps and all other applications that were trying to mislead the App Store user.

 Here’s the Rule 4.2.6: “Apps created from a commercialized template or app generation service will be rejected”, see the full Guideline here.

-This rule doesn’t affect only eDirectory apps.
+This rule doesn’t affect only eDirectory apps (both eDirectory App and App Previewer).
 All companies in the same industry around the world were directly affected.

 Since then, we’ve been working and testing options to keep offering iOS apps to our customers.
 For us, November was the month when app rejections really started happening so we’ve taken some measures to protect our customers, reflecting the Rule 4.2.6:

 - New iOS apps for eDirectory will be custom made.